 10. Park Royal Hotel Club Lounge Kuala Lumpur

-The Park Royal Kuala Lumpur is conveniently located in the heart of shopping paradise for the daytime and in the heart of the entertainment district of Bukit Bintang for night time fun.
+The Park Royal Kuala Lumpur is conveniently located in the heart of the shopping paradise for the daytime and in the heart of the entertainment district of Bukit Bintang for nighttime fun.

 Club rooms offer private check-in via the orchid club room.
-The rooms looked modern, well equipped and spacious.
-With a club room, you are entitled to breakfast at the orchid club room, or at the restaurant downstairs.
-It is more convenient and less stressful to have breakfast in the orchid club room, but the breakfast downstairs has more variety.
+The rooms looked modern, well-equipped, and spacious.
+With a club room, you are entitled to breakfast at the orchid club room or at the restaurant downstairs.
+Having breakfast in the Orchid Club room is more convenient and less stressful, but the breakfast downstairs has more variety.
 Club lounge facilities also include evening drinks and canapes along with the caring staff.